LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Introduction

-Much research has been done on enhancing the accuracy of NMT systems~\cite{vaswani2017attention, radford2018improving, radford2018improving}.
-Recently, research~\citep{nmt_se1, nmt_se2, nmt_se3, nmt_se4} has been conducted to understand the accuracy robustness of existing NMT systems by developing a series of adversarial test input generation frameworks that reduce the translation accuracy of existing NMT systems.
-While accuracy robustness is clearly important, we observe that the computation efficiency of NMT systems, particularly in terms of the latency and energy spent on translating an input with a specific length, is an equivalently critical property that has surprisingly received little attention.
-A common and unique characteristic of the machine translation domain is the need to process a huge amount of real-time requests (\eg Google Translate claims to have been translating over 100 billion words daily in 109 languages~\cite{google_blog1, google_blog2, google_blog3}).
-The vast demand for translation requests combined with the real-time requirements naturally makes the computation efficiency of any NMT system be one of the most critical optimization goals.
-In this paper, we make the first attempt in understanding and testing potential vulnerabilities in terms of computation efficiency of existing NMT systems.
+Much research has been done on enhancing the accuracy of LLMs~\cite{xiao2023smoothquant, lin2022language}.
+Recently, research~\citep{nmt_se1, nmt_se2, nmt_se3, nmt_se4} has been conducted to understand the accuracy robustness of existing LLMs by developing a series of adversarial test input generation frameworks that reduce the generation accuracy of existing LLMs.
+While accuracy robustness is clearly important, we observe that the computation efficiency of LLMs, particularly in terms of the latency and energy spent on generating an input with a specific length, is an equivalently critical property that has surprisingly received little attention.
+A common and unique characteristic of the LLMs domain is the need to process a huge amount of real-time requests (\eg OpenAI's ChatGPT has an average monthly visit volume of 15 billion and an average daily consultation volume of approximately 270 million times~\cite{george2023review, liu2023summary, ray2023chatgpt}).
+The vast demand for generation requests combined with the real-time requirements naturally makes the computation efficiency of any LLM be one of the most critical optimization goals.
+In this paper, we make the first attempt in understanding and testing potential vulnerabilities in terms of the computation efficiency of existing LLMs.